Family Dentistry San Antonio, TX

 Oral health starts early, even before the first tooth appears.
 Family dentists guide parents on how to clean their baby’s gums and what to expect as teeth begin to erupt.
 Once the first tooth emerges, dentists recommend scheduling a visit.
 This allows the dentist to check for any early signs of decay and ensure teeth are developing properly.

-Family dentists focus on helping children feel comfortable at the dentist’s office during toddler years.
+Family dentists focus on helping children feel comfortable at the dentist’s office during their toddler years.
 Positive experiences at an early age build trust and set the foundation for a lifetime of good oral hygiene.
 Dentists also educate parents on teething, thumb-sucking, and brushing techniques for little ones.

 Care for Children and Teens